bartolo7/React-Native-E2E-Automation/README.md

 Step by step guide to implement E2E Automation for React-Native apps with Javascript(ES6), Appium and Jest.

+## Acknowledgement

+First things first, Accessbility labels (AL) must be implemented in the React-Native apps repository in order to find the elements for automation.
+For instance, text label, button, list and so on must have AL for the automation to work.

+Then the IOS .app and Android .apk must be build with AL for testing purpose.
+The IOS .app will run in the Simulator and the Android .apk in the Emulator.

+With an .app and .apk built with AL, you can use the Appium Desktop Inspector to verify them and start writing code in the E2E framework describe below.

 ## 1. Getting Started

-First things first, Accessbility label (AL) must be implemented in the React-Native apps repository in order to find the elements for automation.
-When the AL are in place, you can use the Appium Desktop Inspector to verify them.

 ### 1.1 Prerequisites